KauzClay/docs-tap/application-accelerator/intellij.hbs.md

 For information about how to retrieve the Tanzu Developer Portal URL, see [Retrieving the URL for the Tanzu Developer Portal](#fqdn-tap-gui-url) later in this topic.

+Alternatively, you can use the local server engine to explore and generate projects without requiring access to Tanzu Developer Portal.
+For more information, see [Use a local Application Accelerator engine server](creating-accelerators/using-local-engine-server.hbs.md).

 ## <a id="intellij-install"></a> Install the plug-in

 The VMware Tanzu Application Accelerator plug-in for IntelliJ is available from the